 MacroGenics Announces Appointment of Dr. Margaret Liu and Meenu Chhabra Karson to Board of Directors

-/EIN News/ -- ROCKVILLE, MD, Jan.
-04, 2023 (GLOBE NEWSWIRE) -- MacroGenics, Inc. (NASDAQ: MGNX), a biopharmaceutical company focused on developing and commercializing innovative antibody-based therapeutics for the treatment of cancer, today announced the appointment of Dr. Margaret A. Liu and Meenu Chhabra Karson to its Board of Directors, effective January 3, 2023.
-Dr. Liu will serve as a member of MacroGenics’ Science and Technology Committee and Ms. Karson will serve as a member of the Company’s Audit Committee.
-Following the appointment of Dr. Liu and Ms. Karson, MacroGenics’ Board will comprise ten directors, nine of whom are independent.
+ROCKVILLE, MD, Jan.
+04, 2023 (GLOBE NEWSWIRE) -- MacroGenics, Inc. MGNX, a biopharmaceutical company focused on developing and commercializing innovative antibody-based therapeutics for the treatment of cancer, today announced the appointment of Dr. Margaret A. Liu and Meenu Chhabra Karson to its Board of Directors, effective January 3, 2023.
+Dr. Liu will serve as a member of MacroGenics' Science and Technology Committee and Ms. Karson will serve as a member of the Company's Audit Committee.
+Following the appointment of Dr. Liu and Ms. Karson, MacroGenics' Board will comprise ten directors, nine of whom are independent.

 "We are delighted to have both Margaret and Meenu join MacroGenics' Board of Directors.
 Their extensive executive, scientific, strategic and operational experiences make them both strong additions to our Board of Directors," stated Scott Koenig, M.D., Ph.D., MacroGenics' President and Chief Executive Officer.
 "We look forward to leveraging Margaret's and Meenu's expertise as we continue our mission to develop breakthrough biologics that represent life-changing medicines for cancer patients."